How to Set Up Remote Payroll and Taxes in 6 Steps

 Residence is not an official classification like independent contractor vs. employee.
 However, your responsibilities as an employer shift depending on your worker’s state or country of residence.

-If your employee lives and works in the same state as your business, you’ll pay your regular state and local taxes, state unemployment insurance taxes, and withhold state income taxes.
-If you live in a town or city with additional tax laws, you’ll have to follow those as well.
+If your employee lives and works in the same state as your business, you’ll pay your standard state and local taxes, state unemployment insurance taxes, and withhold state income taxes.
+If you live in a town or city with additional tax laws, you’ll also have to follow those.

 But if your employee lives and works in a different state or country, you’ll have to set up their payroll differently.
 Although your business isn’t operating out of their state, you’ll have to follow the tax laws in the country, state, and city where your employee lives and works, including variations in:

-Hiring international employees comes with additional challenges, as you’ll need to comply with the country’s local laws.
+Hiring international employees comes with additional challenges, as you must comply with the country’s local laws.

 If you’re hiring an international employee, our guide to global payroll is a must-read resource.